 Ten months after his momentous insight, Syd left his work as a welder and followed his wisdom, which told him it was time to offer his discovery more formally to the world.
 He and his family moved to the place where his transformational experience had occurred: Salt Spring Island.
 Word of this mysterious man, who had the power to guide people to their own wisdom and thus to a healthier psychological state, rippled out into the larger community.
 Soon, people from all parts of the globe began to arrive where Syd lived.
 Gurus from India, leaders of self-awareness groups, business executives, mental health professionals, and ordinary people longing for peace of mind began to seek Syd out to learn the spiritual secret to finding our true nature.
 Many came, few heard.
 Still, the few who heard prompted more and more interest, until the new paradigm of innate mental health spread out into the world.

-Syd wished to remain in the background, so he mentored a few key psychologists he felt had the wisdom and courage to introduce the Three Principles understanding to the mental health fields.
+Syd knew that what he had uncovered in his experience had profound implications for the field of psychology but wished to remain in the background, so he mentored a few key psychologists whom he felt had the wisdom and courage to introduce the Three Principles understanding to the mental health fields.
+He knew that with his books/DVDs/CDs available to the world, his own words would be heard directly by the public, in addition to the psychologists sharing their wisdom.
 He continued guiding key Principles leaders, sharing his insights until the end of his life.
 His utter dedication and greatest joy was assisting others to find their innate mental health; he never wavered from that mission, not for one moment.

 A fascinating note is that Syd wasn’t looking for Truth; he had no idea there was anything to look for.
 He saw his life as “It is what it is and there’s not much we can do about it.”
 Truth found him.
 This speaks to one of the most important aspects of the Three Principles understanding: everyone already has mental health.
 We just don’t know it, until we know it.
 There’s no place to go.
 We already are what we seek.